Skip to Main Content

 Legal dictionaries work like all dictionaries.
 If you know the correct spelling of the word for which you are seeking a definition, the process is as straightforward as using any dictionary.
 Never think of a legal dictionary as a final stop in your research.
 While some, like Black's, are considered very trustworthy, remember that the definitions in a legal dictionary are not official, authoritative statements of the law.

-To locate Black's in Westlaw, simply type the title in the main search box on Westlaw Edge and then click on the matching link
+To locate Black's in Westlaw, simply type the title in the main search box on Westlaw and then click on the matching link

 Subject Guide